srjingole0610/HTML/README.md

 - **textFormatting.html**: Examples of text formatting tags and elements
 - **image.html**: Examples of using the image tag.
 - **voidElements.html**: Examples of void elements in HTML.
+- **figure.html**: Examples of using the figure and figcaption elements.
+- **picture.html**: Examples of using the picture element for responsive images.

 ## Getting Started